 The major function of the Legislative Council (LegCo) is to enact laws, examine and approve budgetary matters, monitor the government's performance, and debate issues of public interest.
 The LegCo also endorses the appointment and removal of judges of the Court of Final Appeal.
 It cannot initiate bills involving government expenditure, limiting its role in policy development.
 Its meetings are open to the public.

-Hong Kong's legal system is based on the English Common Law.
-Under the Basic Law, the judiciary is independent of the executive and legislative branches of government.
+Under Hong Kong’s Basic Law, the judiciary is independent of the executive and legislative branches of government.
 The Court of Final Appeal in Hong Kong replaced the British Privy Council as the highest appellate court after Hong Kong reverted to Chinese sovereignty in 1997.
 China's National People's Congress Standing Committee (NPCSC) has the power of final interpretation of the Basic Law.
 The NPCSC has exercised this power on five occasions concerning the right of abode (1999), universal suffrage (2004), the term of office of the Chief Executive (2005), state immunity (2011) and lawmakers' oath of allegiance to Hong Kong as part of China (2016).

 Hong Kong's economic growth and prosperity have been underpinned by an open trade and investment regime complemented by a highly educated and flexible workforce and a transparent legal and regulatory environment.
 The city has evolved into an efficient global and regional transport and trade hub.

 The free movement of capital in and out of Hong Kong has accelerated the city's development as an international commercial and financial centre.
 A strong institutional framework including the rule of law has attracted a number of important corporate headquarters to Hong Kong.
 It has emerged as a major provider of services to China and is the mainland's designated centre for the internationalisation of the Renminbi (China's currency).